antoniocanovas/dev14/website_menu_permission/readme/DESCRIPTION.rst

-Show/hide website menu items by user group.
+Avoid loose admin access to website menu when selecting "portal" or "public" user group.